NinoslavVasic/FinTech-Domain_Payments-Ripple_Inc/HOMEWORK_1_FINTECH_CASE_STUDY_RIPPLENET v.1.md

 * What has been the business impact of this company so far?

- Ripple business impact on payment industry is already noticed and becoming significant.
+ Ripple's business impact on payment industry is already noticed and becoming significant.
 Over a period of five years Ripple announced that they managed to get on board over 300+ financial institutions worldwide to enable faster, lower-cost payments across 40 countries and six continents.
- Money remittance and settlement in real time is a huge step forward in payment industry.
-As an example of Ripple success story is Ripple cooperation with payment provider from India TransferGo.
-TransferGo  announced that the company is using Ripple’s RippleNet payment platform to launch a remittance corridor to India.
-With Ripple’s platform, TransferGo is hoping to speed up its Europe-to-India payment processing from 2 to 3 days to just a few seconds.
+ Money remittance and settlement in real time is a giant step forward in payment industry.
+As an example of Ripple's success story is their cooperation with payment provider from India TransferGo.
+TransferGo  announced that the company is using  RippleNet payment platform to launch a remittance corridor to India.
+With Ripple’s platform, TransferGo expects to speed up payment processing from Europe-to-India by lowering processing time from 2-3 days to just a few seconds.

 Also,  Ripple's market activities make SWIFT to responded with Global Payment Innovation as upgrade of SWIFT protocol.
 Comparison of two solutions shows the advantages of blockchain technology over swift messaging protocol: